cincheo/ini/README.md

 INI is built around two first-class entities.

 - *Functions*, as in *functional programming*, used for pure and safe calculations.
 - *Processes*, which are asynchronous, multi-threaded, rule-based, and react to their environment through events (as in *reactive programming*).
-Additionally, processes a built over an implicit repetition loop inspired from Dijkstra's guarded-command language ([Guarded commands, non-determinacy and formal derivation of programs - Commun.
+Rules in processes, implying an implicit repetition loop, are inspired from Dijkstra's guarded-command language ([Guarded commands, non-determinacy and formal derivation of programs - Commun.
 ACM 18 (1975), 8: 453–457](http://www.cs.utexas.edu/users/EWD/ewd04xx/EWD472.PDF))

 INI natively support essential constructs for distributed programming:

 - Reliable & scalable communication through channels.
 - Implicit multi-threading.
 - Synchronization mechanisms.
-- Automatic deployment (push and pull modes).
+- Declarative deployment (push and pull modes).

 It comes with a built-in type inference engine to type check the programs.
-Also, thanks to Dijkstra's guarded-command paradigm, it is able to use model checking in order to prove distributed programs correctness (WIP).
+Also, thanks to Dijkstra's guarded-command paradigm, it is well-suited to formal validation (especially model checking) in order to prove distributed programs correctness (WIP).

 ## Typical Uses/Applications